nairabarseghyan/Capstone/README.md

 **Note**
 The stacked model file is too heavy to upload to github, you need to download the file from the shared folder. \
-Folder is shared only with the authorized users. \
+Folder is shared only with the authorized users.
-Autorized users: \
-Habet Madoyan \
-Natali Gzraryan \
-Aram Butavyan \
-Naira Maria Barseghyan

 ## Project Structure
 ```